zunderlab/FLOWMAP/README.md

 FLOWMAPR::launch_GUI()
 ```

+### Updating FLOWMAPR:

+To quickly update your FLOWMAPR R package up and get the latest version from GitHub:

+1. Open R studio and load devtools using `library(devtools)`.
+2. Type the following into R studio: `install_github(repo = "zunderlab/FLOWMAP", auth_token = "PAT")` but replace PAT in quotations with your code in quotations.
+3. Load FLOWMAPR using `library(FLOWMAPR)`.

+If the above commands run without error, you should have the latest version of FLOWMAPR.

 ## Running FLOW-MAP

 To run a FLOWMAP analysis on your data set or an example data set:

 0. Make your data available and parseable by FLOWMAP.
 For MultiFLOWMAP, you must specify the "files" variable as a directory wherein each subfolder represented samples at the same time.
 Please label times sequentially from 1 ... n, even if that does not reflect the actual experimental timepoints.
-To properly label each condition within the timepoint, please put the Condition as the first part of the file name separated by "-" or "." characters.
+To properly label each condition within the timepoint, please put the Condition as the first part of the file name separated by "-" or "." characters. **Note: FLOWMAPR only works if there are no non-FCS files in the directory or subdirectories specified by files.**
 1. Once you have successfully installed and loaded FLOWMAPR using `library(FLOWMAPR)`, if you are working in R Studio, you should see `FLOWMAPR::FLOWMAP()` autocomplete if you type it into the command line.
 2. Establish variable names (you can copy the way they are assigned from the FLOWMAP_run.R file to declare each variable).
 Some variables you have to assign are:
   * `files` - the directory where you can find the FCS files to be used